mrmgee/driven3/src/services/repair-maintenance/index.md

 intro: Proper maintenance of your classic car can help avoid nasty and expensive problems down the road.
 Aggressive and consistent maintenance is the best way to ensure your car will be ready when you want to drive, and that you don't get surprised with unexpected failures.
 Your car is special - this much you know.
 What you may not know is that your classic may need special services and additives to keep it running at peak performance.
 featLayoutTitle: Get it Running
 featLayoutBody: <p>Wanted to take out your classic car for a Saturday crusie and it wouldn't start?
 We're here in the Bay Area to help you get your baby back on the road.</p><p>From diagnostics to fuel and electrical issuse, our techs will inspect all systems to ensure we'll get you on your way safely.
 And when you're ready to get a performance boost or other upgrades, we're here for you.</p>
-featuredImage: ./src/_images/65_Mustang_quick_service.jpg
+featuredImage: ./src/_images/55_Chevy_Belair_tech_under_hood.jpg
-featuredImageAlt: "65 Mustang quick service"
+featuredImageAlt: "55 Chevy Belair tech under hood"
 featuredImagePos: "margin-top: -38%;"
 collectionName: repairMaintenance
 isHome: 1